Skip to content

 Actual:

-There is 50 available wheelchair spaces for home supporters at the Energy Check County Ground, located at the front of each stand in a covered section.
+There are over 50 available wheelchair spaces for supporters at the Energy Check County Ground, located at the front of each stand in a covered section.

 One ticket allows 1 x wheelchair user and a complimentary carer access to the ground.